These Cajun Shrimp Tacos with spicy and smoky flavors are ready in less than fifteen minutes for a dinner everyone will love.

-These 15 minute Shrimp Tacos with cajun seasoning are the perfect quick and healthy meal with the perfect balance of spice and seasoning.
-Serve them with sliced avocado, grilled corn, or a quick lime coleslaw.
+These 15 minute Cajun Shrimp Tacos with cajun seasoning are the perfect quick and healthy meal with the perfect balance of spice and seasoning.
+Serve them with sliced avocado, grilled corn, a quick lime coleslaw, or shrimp taco sauce.

 Give the spicy and smoky flavor in the tacos, I like to serve these with side dishes that cool the palette.
 This includes traditional options like rice and beans or you can make something fresh like a green salad.
 Here are some ideas to try: